Tina Lynn Evans, Associate Professor, Sustainability Studies

 - SUS 489, Sustainability Capstone

 My focus as a sustainability educator is on involving students and my community in transformative, sustainability-oriented learning and doing.
 The process involves defining and taking desired action that can authentically reconnect people with each other and the land.
-Students in my courses engage in transdisciplinary integration of the academic disciplines aimed at healing the divide between humans and nature that characterizes the modern worldview.
+Students in my courses engage in transdisciplinary integration of academic disciplines and work to heal the divide between humans and nature that characterizes the modern worldview.
 I believe that fostering sustainable living is the most pressing challenge and opportunity of our time, and I find my work with students who share my interest and drive for a more equitable and healthy world to be exciting, creative, and fulfilling.

-Research interests: globalized political economy and its alternatives, decentralized economic and governance structures, industrialized culture and worldviews and their alternatives, sustainability education, transdisciplinarity in higher education, service learning, sustainable leadership.
+Globalized political economy and its alternatives, grassroots economic and governance structures, industrialized culture and worldviews and their alternatives, sustainability education, transdisciplinarity in higher education, permaculture, service learning, sustainable leadership.

 Location: Steamboat Springs Campus